 The aim of the project is to raise awareness of the new generation of European citizens about the impact of hate speech on democratic participation and European values.
 Hate speech is often used as a tool to target different vulnerable groups, especially minorities, immigrants and refugees.
 It causes their alienation and exclusion which leads to marginalisation.
-Such narratives weakens democracy and strengthens positions of far right and radical right populists and Eurosceptics.
+Such narratives weaken democracy and strengthens positions of far right and radical right populists and Eurosceptics.

 The project will focus on the promotion of such democratic values such as civic and political participation, peaceful coexistence and diversity.
 Especially emphasizing participation of new citizens (immigrants) and other minorities.
 The project activities will raise citizens’ awareness about the harmful impact of hate speech, promote European values and strengthen solidarity among young people through debates, networking and human rights education.